neural22/volterra-model/README.md

 # volterra-model
 A library to design Volterra models.
-Just a draft for now, feel free to give a feedback and collaborate.
+Other information about Volterra models can be found here https://en.wikipedia.org/wiki/Volterra_series .